sjentsch/lsjDocs/Ch07/Ch07_Probability_2.rst

 intelligent beings.

 However, in order for this approach to work we need some way of operationalising “degree of belief”.
-One way that you can do thit is to formalise it in terms of “rational gambling”, though there are many other ways.
+One way that you can do this is to formalise it in terms of “rational gambling”, though there are many other ways.
 Suppose that I believe that there is a 60\% probability of rain tomorrow.
 If someone offers me a bet that if it rains tomorrow then I win $5, but if it does not rain I lose $5.
-Clearly, from my perspective, thit is a pretty good bet.
+Clearly, from my perspective, this is a pretty good bet.
 On the other hand, if I think that the probability of rain is only 40\% then it is a bad bet to take.
 So we can operationalise the notion of a “subjective probability” in terms of what bets I am willing to accept.